abdrahmansoltan/Learning-Notes/Frontend/TypeScript/1-TypeScript.md

   ![type inference](./img/type-annotation-vs-inference.png)

   - **Type annotations** -> code we add to tell Typescript what type of value a variable will refer to (what type of value it will hold)
+    - used when the value-initialization and the variable-declaration are on the same line
   - **Type inference** -> Typescript tries to figure out what type of value a variable refers to
+    - used when the value-initialization and the variable-declaration are on different lines

 ### When to use type annotations ?